jhomer-hscl/example-bash-codespace/README.md

 Example codespace for bash programming, includes bats, shellcheck, shfmt and other useful plugins and configuration for simple projects and demonstrating basic code quality and testing methodologies.

+## Dependencies

+`bats` and required helpers are included as submodules.

 ## Example Scripts

 ### example-bad